Vitamin B12 levelCobalamin test; Pernicious anemia - vitamin B12 level

 Older adults with vitamin B12 levels between 200 and 500 pg/mL may also have symptoms.
 Deficiency should be confirmed by checking the level of a substance in the blood called methylmalonic acid.
 A high level indicates a true B12 deficiency.

 Causes of vitamin B12 deficiency include:

-- Diseases that cause malabsorption (for example, celiac disease and Crohn's disease)
+- Diseases that cause malabsorption (for example, celiac disease and Crohn disease)

 - Above normal heat production (for example, with hyperthyroidism)

-Increased vitamin B12 levels are uncommon.
-Usually excess vitamin B12 is removed in the urine.
+An increased vitamin B12 level is uncommon.
+Usually, excess vitamin B12 is removed in the urine.

 - Liver disease (such as cirrhosis or hepatitis)

-- Myeloproliferative disorders (for example, polycythemia vera and chronic myelocytic leukemia)
+- Myeloproliferative disorders (for example, polycythemia vera and chronic myelogenous leukemia)

 - Excessive bleeding